tktracker/IntuneDocs/intune/protect/windows-update-for-business-configure.md

 With *Windows 10 feature updates*, you select the Windows feature version that you want devices to remain at, like Windows 10 version 1803 or version 1809.
 You can set a feature level of 1803 or later.

+> [!IMPORTANT]
+> This feature requires devices to be enrolled in Intune MDM and Azure AD joined or Azure AD registered.

 When a device receives a Windows 10 feature updates policy:

 - The device will update to the version of Windows specified in the policy.
 A device that already runs a later version of Windows remains at its current version.
 By freezing the version, the devices feature set remains stable for the duration of the policy.